OpenLMIS/openlmis-ui-components/docs/extention_guide.md

 <p>These are some instructions</p>
 ```

-The stratedgy in the OpenLMIS-UI is to not reuse specific message keys, and let the tools in Transifex group messages that are the same together into a single spot for translation.
+The strategy in the OpenLMIS-UI is to not reuse specific message keys, and let the tools in Transifex group messages that are the same together into a single spot for translation.
 This allows an implementer to further customize small messages such as 'Search' to 'Search Facilities' if the needs of their implementation require more specificity.

-If there are large message string changes, it is possible for an implementer to replace the `messages_en.json` file, and make the changes that are needed. **This is not recommended.**
+If there are large message string changes, it is possible for an implementer to replace the `messages_en.json` file, and make the changes that are needed. **This is possible as a last resort but not recommended.**

 #### Images
 Individual images are also easy to change, either by overriding the CSS style (see below) or 'implicitly' replacing the image.
-As mentioned earlier, all files overwrite eachother implicitliy, so to replace the default logo (for example) just replace the logo.png file in the publishing image.
+As mentioned earlier, all files overwrite each other implicitly, so to replace the default logo (for example) just replace the logo.png file in the publishing image.

 #### HTML Layouts
 There might be places where an implementor needs to completely change the layout of a page or element.
 An example of this might be adding an additional header, or a paragraph of instructions.
 This is simple because of AngularJS's markup pattern and the implicit file replacement.